numba/numba/docs/source/user/parallel.rst

 As shown below, this with clause can be invoked from both standard Python and within Numba JIT compiled functions.
-As with other Numba context-managers, be aware that the raising of exceptions is not supported from within a context managed block that is part of a Numba jitted function.
+As with other Numba context-managers, be aware that the raising of exceptions is not supported from within a context managed block that is part of a Numba JIT compiled function.

 .. literalinclude:: ../../../numba/tests/doc_examples/test_parallel_chunksize.py
    :language: python